richiesuper/text-editor-practice/README.md

 - Implement modes (normal, insert, visual) like vi / vim

+- Implement line numbering (static and relative) like vi / vim

 ## Building

 You can build this project provided that you have a C compiler such as